-- This is an agreed procedure for managing unacceptable performance. - It is important to manage performance in a fair and consistent way. - At all stages of the Capability Procedure the overarching aim will be to enable the employee to make the required improvements in performance through constructive feedback and support. - The Personnel Advisory Team can support schools and managers to implement the Capability Procedure at a whole school and individual level. - Unacceptable performance should be identified and dealt with as soon as possible.
-Where the required improvement has not been achieved as part of the appraisal process, the employee's performance will be managed using the Capability Procedure. - In the case of teachers (including the head teacher), the statutory appraisal process ceases when the Capability Procedure is invoked. - For all other staff, the usual appraisal or performance management cycle will also cease whilst this procedure is being applied.
-(DELETE this bullet point if your school is using another capability procedure for support staff. - Formal warnings may be issued as part of this procedure.
+- This is an agreed procedure for managing unacceptable performance. - It is important to manage performance in a fair and consistent way. - At all stages of the Capability Procedure the overarching aim will be to enable the employee to make the required improvements in performance through constructive feedback and support. - The HR Advisory Team can support schools and managers to implement the Capability Procedure at a whole school and individual level. - Unacceptable performance should be identified and dealt with as soon as possible.
+Where the required improvement has not been achieved as part of the appraisal process, the employee's performance will be managed using the Capability Procedure. - In the case of teachers (including the head teacher), the statutory appraisal process ceases when the Capability Procedure is invoked. - For all other staff, the usual appraisal or performance management cycle will also cease whilst this procedure is being applied. - Formal warnings may be issued as part of this procedure.
 Employees have a right of appeal against any warnings. - At any stage of the formal procedure, as an alternative to appealing against a formal warning, an employee may request to have a statement placed on their personal file, indicating their views and comments regarding the formal action taken. - For employees who only work in term time, this procedure must be suspended over the school holidays.
-For any leadership group staff there may be exceptions to this according to contractual terms. - Performance related pay progression will not be considered when an employee's performance is being monitored under this procedure. - Headteachers may choose to delegate the monitoring of teaching staff under the Capability Procedure to another manager who will hold QTS. - At any meeting held under this procedure, the head teacher/manager/governors may be accompanied by a representative from Personnel and Training. - Managers can access relevant documentation to use throughout this process from the Manager's Toolkit.
+For any leadership group staff there may be exceptions to this according to contractual terms. - Performance related pay progression will not be considered when an employee's performance is being monitored under this procedure. - Headteachers may choose to delegate the monitoring of teaching staff under the Capability Procedure to another manager who will hold QTS. - At any meeting held under this procedure, the head teacher/manager/governors may be accompanied by a representative from HR.